Vertically-Integrated Producer of Solar-Grade Silicon Metal

 A fact unknown to many is that solar cells use solar-grade silicon metal to convert sun rays into electricity.
 The production of one watt of solar energy requires five grams of silicon metal.

-Currently a $34 billion market, the solar market is expected — according to Deutsche Bank — to increase by a factor of 10 over the next 20 years.
-The growth in the market is being led by innovations such as Tesla’s solar products as well as by government demands for reductions in CO2 emissions.
+Currently a $34 billion market, the solar market is expected to increase by a factor of 10 over the next 20 years.
+The growth in the market is being led by innovations such as Tesla’s solar products as well as by government demands for reductions in carbon dioxide emissions.

 Despite the size of the market and the appeal that might have to producers, there are number of challenges associated with silicon metal production.
 This includes issues such as high capital and operating costs; a multi-stage and complex smelting and refining process; and a large carbon and energy footprint expended during production.
-To help address these issues, HPQ has partnered with Pyrogenesis in the development of its Purevap™ technology.
+To help address these issues, HPQ has partnered with Pyrogenesis in the development of its Purevap™ technology and Apollon Solar to perfect a low cost and green metallurgical (UMG) process to transform the Purevap™ Si into Solar Grade Silicon Metal.

-In 2016, HPQ entered into a research and development partnership with Pyrogenesis — a world leader in plasma technology innovation — which has been developing a disruptive, low-cost, green metallurgical solution to transform high-purity quartz into solar-grade silicon metal.
+In 2016, HPQ entered into a research and development partnership with Pyrogenesis, a world leader in plasma technology innovation, regarding the development of a disruptive, second generation carbothermic process that will allow the one step transformation of quartz into High-Purity silicon metal.
 HPQ has a 90 percent stake in the project and is providing the strategic direction and marketing components.

-Compared to other solutions which use approximately five steps and require significant amounts of strong acids or acid gas, the Purevap™ process is a one-step process that only needs carbon and uses much less energy than its competitors.
-Once deployed, the Purevap™ Reactor will eliminate several of the complex steps, reducing operational costs by as much as 80 percent, reducing the use of aggressive chemicals and reducing the carbon footprint by at least 75 percent.
+Compared to other solutions which use multiple steps and require significant amounts of strong acids or acid gas, the Purevap™ and UMG process will reduce significantly the numbers of steps required to produce SoG-Si.
+Once deployed, the Purevap™ Reactor and UMG process will eliminate several of the complex steps, reducing capital cost by between 60 to 85 percent and operational costs by between 30 to as much as 60 percent, reducing the use of aggressive chemicals and reducing the carbon footprint by at least 96 percent.

 Testing and pilot plant